Saty248/skTrade_Incorrect_geolocations/readme.md

 1. matchResult.json cantains list of the address with correct coOrdinates
-2. noMAtch.json contains list of addresses with incorrect CoOrdinates and their actual values
+2. noMAtch.json contains list of addresses with incorrect CoOrdinates and their actual values 3.updated.json contains list of addresses which got updated